cilium/cilium/Documentation/operations/upgrade.rst

   please use the ``--kube-version`` flag (introduced in Helm 3.6.0) instead.
 * The deprecated ``hubble-ca-cert`` configmap has been removed.
 Use ``hubble-ca-secret`` secret instead.
+* The ``azure-cloud-name`` option for cilium-operator-azure was deprecated in 1.10 and is now removed.

 Deprecated Options
 ~~~~~~~~~~~~~~~~~~